IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * SCReAM has over time been evaluated in a number of different experiments, a few examples are found in {{SCReAM-evaluation-L4S}}.

-* SCReAM is currently being integrated in chrome, nightly Chrome Canary builds are available at {{SCReAM-Chrome-Canary}}.
+* SCReAM (+L4S) is currently being integrated in chrome for performance evaluation and comparison against GCC, nightly Chrome Canary builds are available at {{SCReAM-Chrome-Canary}}.

 # IANA Considerations {#iana}